Axel699/Cryptography-project/README.md

 # Cryptography-project

-The objective of the project I created is to create an interactive Python program that allows the user to:
+The objective of the project I created is an interactive Python program that allows the user to:

 – Encrypt/decrypt messages using a Caesar cipher.